jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 in all libmarpa wrapper and Kollos registry object metatables, and use that in all methods. like an ordinary Lua library.

+### New lexer features

+* "Eager" tokens (currently all tokens are "greedy")

+*  Changing priorities to be "non-local".
+Current priorities only break ties for tokens at the same location.
+"Non-local" means if there is a priority 2 lexeme of any length and/or eagerness, you will get that lexeme, and not any lexeme of priority 1 or lower.

+* Lookahead.

 ## Kollos object